 These would be pretty much all of the ones I could find.
 You can also find some good Shia podcasts in iTunes library.
 Also, there are loads of free apps available with Halal food guides.
 I haven't really used any of these, and don't really know how reliable they are, so if you choose to use any of them please make sure they're dependable, first.
 Additionally, to read (and save) pdf files like e-books use the iBooks ( http://itunes.apple.com/us/app/ibooks/id364709193?mt=8 ) app.

 Finally, another tip I'd like to share is that if you have a JailBroken iPhone, you might want to get this 'Package' or app called 'MxTube'.
 Just go to 'Cydia' ?
 Search ? type in 'MxTube' ? download it.
-This app is one designed to download YouTube videos so that you can view them when you're not connected to the Internet.
-Now you can download all the Qur'an, duas, lectures, etc. you want from YouTube directly.

 Source: IQRA Online